 From the day you are injured aboard an Alaska crab boat, your company’s insurance company begins defending to work against you to limit the amount of compensation they must pay you for your injuries.
 The insurance company may be directing you to medical doctors of their choosing.
 They may try to rush you back to work at a job you no longer can safely do.
 They may ask your doctors to recommend therapy instead of surgery.
 You are entitled to the best reasonable medical care to allow you to recover from your injuries.
 The best care is not the cheapest care the insurance company can find for you.
 Hiring an experienced maritime lawyer to be on your side levels the playing field and protects your rights.
 Why shouldn’t you get the fair compensation you need and the compensation that is permitted by the Jones Act and general maritime law?

-Beard is always on the side of the injured fisherman.
+At Trueb & Beard, LLC, Mr. Beard is always on the side of the injured fisherman.
 He never represents the vessel owner or their insurance company.
-Ask Beard about the Alaska fishing accidents he has handled.
-His experience includes representing the families of crewmen lost in the sinking’s of the crab boats Vestfjord, Amber Dawn, Pacific Apollo, Pacesetter and others.
+Ask Mr. Beard about the Alaska fishing accidents he has handled.
+His experience includes representing the families of crewmen lost in the sinking of the crab boats Vestfjord, Amber Dawn, Pacific Apollo, Pacesetter and others.

 The reality is that crab-fishing vessels are bought and sold.
 There is no guarantee that an employer is going to have continued employment for you in the future.
 If you are a crab fisherman, then you know; vessel owners have little loyalty to a crewman who has been injured aboard their vessels.
 They are more concerned about the costs of their insurance than the welfare of their crewmen.
 If you have suffered a permanent and career-ending injury, the way to get fair compensation is to have an experienced maritime injury lawyer on your side.
 Don’t risk working with a serious injury that puts you and other crewmen at risk of injury or death.

-To learn about your legal rights as an injured Alaska crab fisherman, call James Beard and his partners at Trueb & Beard, LLC at 1-800-621-1091 for a confidential case review.
-Let them explain your rights to compensation under federal maritime law and the Jones Act.
-Beard has a 30 year history of getting injured Alaska fishermen fair compensation for their injuries.
+To learn about your legal rights as an injured Alaska crab fisherman, contact James Beard and his partners at Trueb & Beard, LLC.
+Call 425-403-1900 or send us a message online for a confidential case review.
+Let us explain your rights to compensation under federal maritime law and the Jones Act.
+Attorney Beard has a 30-year history of getting injured Alaska fishermen fair compensation for their injuries.